 They monitor and lead the team throughout the project.
 They also play the role of an agile coach and can be compared to a Scrum Master.

 They represent the customer’s needs, ensuring that delivery details are fulfilled.
-They’re also the team’s representative when dealing with stakeholders, and they work closely together with the team itself.
+The Product Owner’s role and responsibilities also include being the team’s representative when dealing with stakeholders, and they work closely together with the team itself.

 They are in charge of the architecture, the design as well as the enhancement of the solution.
 In small teams, the Team Leader is also the Architecture Owner.